sushmaakoju/study-work-reports/study-on-logic/README.md

 this cosmic question out into the void.
 So goodnight, dear void.
 - Kathleen Kelly, from You've got mail by Nora Ephron & Delia Ephron
 ```
+This quote may expand to not just what one may have read in a book, but also what one would have seen in a video or a post on instagram/tiktok/twitter/Facebook etc, heard in a podcast or read in some online website/blog as well in the context of contemporary life in 2024.

 ```
 Is what you think what you see and hear? or is what you see and hear what you think?